Peteradetula/peteradetula/data/servicesV2/3-design.md

 badge: 'Services details'
 feature:
   [
-    'Turning wireframes into high-fidelity mockups with colours, typography, imagery, and branding applied.
+    'Turning wireframes into high-fidelity mockups with colours, typography, imagery and branding applied.
 Also, applying design principles so the product is intuitive, inclusive', 'Specifying how elements respond to user actions using animations, transitions etc.', ]
 ---